 Parse the Output into an Array

-To convert the Paramiko output to an array, you can use regular expressions (regex) to split the output into individual elements based on a delimiter, such as a newline character.
+Before converting the Paramiko output to an array, ensure you’ve imported the re module for regular expressions to split the output into individual elements based on a delimiter, such as a newline character.

 output_array = re.split(r'\n', command_output)